christianzski/paper-trader/README.md

 ```

 ## Technologies
-We used a MERN stack, consisting of Mongo.db, Express.js, React / React Native, and Node.js.
+We used a MERN stack, consisting of Mongo.db, Express.js, React, and Node.js.
 In addition to Express, we also used Next.js
 - Mongo.db: Database
 - Express.js: API
 - React: Frontend